bmays9/bet-tracker/README.md

 **Update Bet**

 From the View Bets page, the user is presented with all open bets on the site.
 The bets are displayed in a single list with no pagination.
-This allows the user to easily scroll though to find what they are looking for.
+This allows the user to easily scroll through to find what they are looking for.
 The Update Button is clearly visible on bets that the user has placed themselves.
 If clicked, the user is presented with the Update Bet screen.
 Here the user can edit all fields associated with the bet.